-Three tips for earning a seat at the top table
+3 tips for earning a seat at the the top table at your company

 Do you need uncommon charisma to win a seat at the direction setting table?
 Do you need to be a conniving political operator?
 No, but you do need break through.
 Here’s how.